Should you choose a Master of International Business or MBA program?

 So you know you want a career in international business.
 You know you want a one-year business degree.
 But which one?
 Master of International Business or MBA?
 When we first start speaking to students about which program they’re interested in, we often find they’re unsure about the differences and which one is best for them.

-Here, we break down the differences and similarities between our Master of International Business (MIB) and our Global One-Year MBA programs, and the typical student profile that best suits each program.
+Here, we break down the differences and similarities between our Masters in International Business (MIB) and our Global One-Year MBA programs, and the typical student profile that best suits each program.

 MIB vs MBA student profile

 The simplest way to describe the differences between the two programs is the typical background of students.
 Most MBA programs require a minimum of three years’ work experience, whereas Master of International Business programs are open to those with no work experience.

 This means that the average age of students on MBA programs tends to be higher than those taking a Master of International Business degree.
 At Hult, the average age of MBA students is 31, with an average of 6 six years work experience.
 Our MIB students have an average age of 24 and 1 year’s work experience.

 In terms of diversity of nationalities, all our programs had students from more than 130 nationalities with a spread of students from all regions of the world.

 Hult’s Master of International Business program is worth 48 credits and our Global MBA is worth 65 credits.
 This is because the MBA requires you to complete more courses than the MIB, within the same time period.

 There is the assumption that, having worked in industry for at least three years, and, in most cases, having taken the GMAT, students on an MBA program will have a deeper level of business and subject knowledge.
 For example, MBA students are expected to have a working knowledge of finance.

 In many cases the actual courses and the subject matter across the two programs are very similar, if not identical.
 So there is no difference in the academic value of the courses themselves, or the manner in which they’re taught.
 The difference lies in the level at which students are able to engage with the material as this is dependent on the amount of on-the-job experience they have.